-In a typical herbaceous dicotyledon (Figure 1.1) lower leaf surfaces are covered with epidermal outgrowths, known to impede movement of small insects, but also contributing to formation of a boundary layer.
-This unstirred zone immediately adjacent to upper and lower epidermes varies in thickness according to surface relief, area and wind speed.
-Boundary layers are significant in leaf heat budgets and feature in the calculation of stomatal and internal conductances from measurements of leaf gas exchange.
+In a typical herbaceous dicot (Figure 1.1) lower leaf surfaces are covered with epidermal outgrowths, known to impede movement of small insects, but also contributing to formation of a boundary layer.
+This unstirred zone of air immediately adjacent to upper and lower epidermes varies in thickness according to surface relief, area and wind speed.
+Boundary layers are significant in leaf heat budgets and feature in the calculation of stomatal and mesophyll conductances from measurements of leaf gas exchange.